How To Answer ‘Reason for Job Change?’ in Interviews: Sample Answers & Tips

 - Be Respectful: Always be respectful while discussing your former workplace.
 Avoid negative remarks about the employer or colleagues.

 - Highlight the Positives: Wherever possible, share examples of your good interactions with managers, supervisors, and team members.
+Focus on the aspect of getting new opportunities and not stating issues with your previous employer.

 - Don’t be Underconfident or Overconfident: Maintain a balance when discussing your reasons for changing jobs.
 Try to remain humble and demonstrate your willingness to learn.